Making use of the Small Businesses Scheme (KOR)

 Do you want to quit the KOR yourself?
 From 2025 onwards, there is no minimum period of participation.
 Submit your request to the Tax Administration no later than 1 month before the end of the quarter via the online form on Mijn Belastingdienst Zakelijk.
 After stopping the KOR, you cannot participate again for the rest of the current year plus the following year.

-• Have you deducted VAT on investments as withholding tax over the past 5 years?
-If so, you will be faced with a VAT adjustment if the deducted VAT divided by 5 years is more than €500.
-You must then refund that amount of VAT.
-For investments in property, the calculation period is 10 years.
+- Have you deducted VAT on investments as input tax (voorheffing) in the past 5 years?
+And is the deducted VAT divided by 5 years more than €500?
+Then you face a VAT revision.
+You have to repay that amount of VAT.
+For investments in real estate, you count 10 years.

 Then you need to apply to the Belastingdienst.
 You can participate in the scheme from the start of each new tax period (usually a quarter).
 Make sure the Tax Administration receives your application (in Dutch) no later than 4 weeks before the starting date.